Everything You Need to Know About A Kava Ceremony

 Written By: The Planet D

-When visiting Fiji you will find yourself taking part in many a Kava Ceremony.
-It is an important aspect of visiting any village and it is customary to present a gift of Yaqona (Kava root) to present to the executive head of the village.
+When visiting the South Pacific, you will most likely find yourself taking part in many traditional Kava ceremonies.
+It is an important aspect of visiting any village and Pacific Islanders have followed this tradition for centuries.

-It can be a little confusing when you don’t know what to do, but don’t worry, the Fijian people are very patient and will talk you through the process.
+It can be a little confusing when you don’t know what to do, at a Kava ceremony but don’t worry, the Fijian people are very patient and will talk you through the process.

-What to Expect at a Kava Ceremony in Fiji
+What to Expect at a Fijian Kava Ceremony

 Kava Ceremony Etiquette

 If you don’t have a sarong a long skirt will work.
 Long shorts are acceptable as well.
-But I just simply always pack a sarong to tie around my waist when entering a village.
+But I always pack a sarong to tie around my waist when entering a village.

 When the ceremony begins, the chief (the eldest man in your group) presents the root to the Village Chief.